KaiStryker/Lottery_UsingChainLink/README.md

 # Lottery Contract using Chainlink

-This contract uses Chainlink's oracle to conduct a lottery game based on a random number recieved by interacting with the Chainlink protocol.
-This was a fun build that showed me the power of using Chainlink to get off-chain data that can be used to enhance my smart contracts going forward.
+This contract uses Chainlink's oracle to conduct a lottery game based on a random number recieved by interacting with Chainlink.
+This was a fun build that showed me the power of using Chainlink to get off-chain data, that can be used to enhance my smart contracts going forward.

 ## Requirements